-I am a second year Ph.D student in the Department of Political Science at Duke University, studying American political behavior and political methodology.
-I am also a part of the Political Institutions and Public Choice Program at Duke and the Scholars Strategy Network.
+I am a second year Ph.D student in the Department of Political Science at Duke University, studying American political behavior, race and ethnic politics and political methodology.
+I am a part of the Political Institutions and Public Choice Program at Duke and the Scholars Strategy Network.
 I received my undergraduate degree with honors and distinction from the University of North Carolina at Chapel Hill in Political Science.

 I am a co-author of an Oxford University Press book, Deadly Justice: A Statistical Portrait of the Death Penalty, and have co-authored articles appearing in the Washington Post and the Duke Journal of Constitutional Law and Public Policy.
 Our work has been cited by the United State Supreme Court.

-My research interests include criminal justice, political psychology, judicial behavior and information processing.
+My research interests include crime, policing, race and, judicial behavior.
 You can find my curriculum vitae here